Positive maps and extendibility hierarchies from copositive matrices: Bosonic extendibility and SOS hierarchies

 \item $\rho$ is \emph{genuine entangled} i.e., $\rho$ cannot be written as a convex combination of states which are separable with respect to (possibly different) bipartitions. \end{enumerate} In particular, any bosonic state which is not fully separable is entangled across any bipartitions of the system.
 Hence, we do not make a distinction within various notions of multipartite entanglement for this class of states. \end{remark}

-Simiarly as in \cref{thm:ppt-extension-bosonic}, we first derive a sum-of-squares correspondence to the dual of $\mathcal{K}_{r}$-PPT bosonic extendibility (i.e the set of witnesses for $\mathcal{K}_{r}$-PPT bosonic extendibility), which we prove later has a correspondence with the SOS heirarchy for LDUI/CLDUI witnesses.
+Simiarly as in \cref{thm:ppt-extension-bosonic}, we first derive a SOS correspondence to the dual of $\mathcal{K}_{r}$-PPT bosonic extendibility (i.e the set of witnesses for $\mathcal{K}_{r}$-PPT bosonic extendibility), which we prove later has a correspondence with the SOS hierarchy for LDUI/CLDUI witnesses.